HumanoidBench: Simulated Humanoid Benchmark for Whole-Body Locomotion and Manipulation: HumanoidBench

 Humanoid robots promise to solve human-like tasks in human-tailored environments, possibly using human tools.
 However, their form factor and hardware challenges make real-world research challenging, making simulation a crucial tool to advance algorithmic research in the field.

-To this end, we present HumanoidBench, a humanoid benchmark for robot learning and control, which features a high-dimensional action space (up to $61$ different actuator) and enables research in complex whole-body coordination.
+To this end, we present HumanoidBench, a humanoid benchmark for robot learning and control, which features a high-dimensional action space (up to $61$ different actuators) and enables research in complex whole-body coordination.

 We benchmark $27$ tasks, consisting of $12$ locomotion tasks and $15$ distinct manipulation tasks, as illustrated in \Cref{fig:locomotion_task_suite} and \Cref{fig:manipulation_task_suite}.
 A set of locomotion tasks aim to provide interesting but simpler humanoid control scenarios, bypassing intricate dexterous hand control.
-On the other hand, whole-body manipulation tasks render a comprehensive evaluation of the state-of-the-art algorithms on challenging tasks with unique challenges that require coordination across the entire robot body, ranging from toy examples (e.g. pushing a box on a table) to practical applications (e.g. truck unloading, shelf rearrangement).
+On the other hand, whole-body manipulation tasks render a comprehensive evaluation of the state-of-the-art algorithms on challenging tasks with unique challenges that require coordination across the entire robot body, ranging from toy examples (e.g., pushing a box on a table) to practical applications (e.g., truck unloading, shelf rearrangement).

-Below we briefly describe the tasks that are part of the benchmark.
-Further details about each of the tasks, including task initialization and reward functions, are provided in the appendix.
+In this section, we briefly describe the tasks in our benchmark task suite.
+Further details about each of the tasks, including task initialization, reward functions, as well as different variations of the tasks, are provided in Appendix, \Cref{sec:environment_details:task_specification}.